datacarpentry/openrefine-socialsci/_episodes/02-working-with-openrefine.md

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.

 In this first step, we'll browse our computer to the sample data file for this lesson.
 In this case, we will be using the `Moz_SAFI_Survey_Final_results` CSV file.
 This data is taken from a farming survey conducted in Mozambique.
+It can be downloaded from [here](../data/Moz_SAFI_Survey_Final_results.csv)

 Once OpenRefine is launched in your browser, the left margin has options to `Create Project`, `Open Project`, or `Import Project`.
 Here we will create a new project: